 A pacifier has many different names; binky, dummy, dum dum, bink, suckie, and literally TONS of others.
 One thing is for certain, though; you are going to go through hell trying to stop your baby or toddler from using it!

 Oh, my Son called his a Dur Dur by the way!

 You can use so many ideas to get your baby to stop using the dummy and so many reasons why you need to stop them using it.

-I am also pretty sure that no-one on this planet followed the process I used to wean my Son off of his pacifier!
+I am also sure that no one on this planet followed the process I used to wean my Son off of his pacifier!
 Whilst there are plenty of alternatives to a pacifier, his choice was bizarre!